rizkylearns/thought-experiment/silly-IoT/protocol/silly-msg-binary.md

 SMBP Silly Body parts schema is a simple trio: part field size, part field type, and part field value i.e. SMBP Silly Body parts data payload consists of a chain of 0 or more of the following:
-- { 2 Byte Field Value Byte Size N. Not including Field Type Byte Size }
+- { 2 Byte Field Byte Size N. Not including Field Type Byte Size }
 - { 1 Byte Field Type }
 - { N Byte Field Value }.